The sessions will take place across three rooms at the One Birdcage Walk venue:

 Session chair: Gavin Yearwood

-Idowu Samuel Bioku, Evan Hann, Tony Wildish, Steven Newhouse, Benjamin Eaton, Ruzena Udin and Francene Clarke-Walden
+Idowu Samuel Bioku, Evan Hann, Tony Wildish, Steven Newhouse, Benjamin Eaton, Ruzena Uddin and Francene Clarke-Walden

 Jim Madge, Matt Craddock and Martin O'Reilly